Tornado

 hits you.
 Dangerous flying debris can be blown under highway overpasses

 and bridges, or weaker overpasses and bridges could be destroyed.
-You will
+You

 be safer lying flat in a low-lying area where wind and debris will blow

 above you.
-Tornadoes come from severe thunder- storms, which can produce
+Tornadoes come from severe thunder- storms, which can

 a lot of rain.
-If you see quickly rising water or flood water coming towards
+If you see quickly rising water or flood water coming

 you, move to another spot.